Skip to content

 docRoot = "/home/kusanagi/wp/DocumentRoot2/"

-If you want to manage them as separate servers on FutureVuls, edit /opt/vuls-saas/config.toml
+If you want to manage them as "separate servers" on the FutureVuls screen, edit /opt/vuls-saas/config.toml as follows to split the server definitions.

 [servers]